 Even if you plug the hole, no amount of CO2 cartridges, let alone your mate’s dinky little bike pump are going to re-seat that big chunk of rubber.

 Go tubeless but carry a tube.
-When you get home, rip it out and go tubeless again.
+When you get home, rip it out, wash it off for next time, and go tubeless again.